nchlscrawley/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](test-file-566-1.png)
 * Lab 9 Implementation's Output:
 ![Image](test-file-566-2.png)
-* While I think both implementations are not completely correct, I think the part of my implementation's output that displays an error message stating no link is provided, is the correct output.
+* While I think both implementations are not completely correct, I think the part of my implementation's output that displays an error message stating no link is provided is the correct output.
 * While I think my implementation does contain the correct output, it also follows that with an out of memory error.
 Line 24 of my code would need to be fixed below.
 ![Image](lab-9-code-2.png)